tech-warriors-corporation/harvtech-platform-web/.github/pull_request_template.md

 ## What did you do?
-(Describe the features, bugs or tests, reasons, solutions, areas that it impacts and prerequisites).
+Describe the features, bugs or tests, reasons, solutions, areas that it impacts and prerequisites here.

 ## Checklist
 - [ ] First item;